 Due Dates: August 24, 2026 (Full proposal deadline)

-Key Information: Cost-sharing/matching required; proposals must be submitted via the RCPP portal and require prior consultation with state NRCS staff.
+Key Information: Cost sharing/matching required; proposals must be submitted via the RCPP portal by the deadline.